 For example, one undergraduate student noted, \begin{displayquote} ``The student presentations at the beginning were an interesting inclusion, as it allowed them to gain a basic understanding beforehand.
 The Kahoot was also very fun.'' \end{displayquote} Another undergraduate student remarked, \begin{displayquote} ``I liked the lecture and it was engaging.
 I knew very little coming in and I came out learning interesting things.'' \end{displayquote}

 This positive trend extends to the graduate courses as well.
 In the graduate FLL and HL lectures, with response rates of 60\% and 100\%, respectively, our lectures also receive 100\% positive feedback on the structure of the HL sessions and the active learning strategies.
-For example, a graduate student emphasized the advantages of our teaching approach as follows. \begin{displayquote} ``Live demo with the code execution really showed me the impact of quantum computers when our classical computers weren't able to match upto the speed and computing prowess.
-And getting to learn about advanced technology even more earlier in this stage was an interesting part of this course altogether.'' \end{displayquote}
+For example, a graduate student emphasized the advantages of our teaching approach as follows. \begin{displayquote} ``Live demo with the code execution really showed me the impact of quantum computers when our classical computers weren't able to match up to the speed and computing prowess.
+And getting to learn about advanced technology even earlier in this stage was an interesting part of this course altogether.'' \end{displayquote}

-Positive feedback highlighted the effectiveness of structured preparation and interactive elements, such as student presentations and tools like Kahoot.
-The absence of negative comments on the HL lectures further suggests that this format is engaging and effective, making it a preferred instructional method for enhancing the overall learning experience.
+Positive feedback highlights the effectiveness of structured preparation and interactive elements, such as student presentations and tools like Kahoot.
+The absence of negative comments on the HL lectures further suggests that this format is engaging and effective, making it a preferred instructional format for enhancing the overall learning experience.